civilservicelgbt/civilservicelgbt.github.io/_publications/2022-03-11-local-organiser-role-description.md

 layout: publication
 title: "Local Organiser role description"
 excerpt: "This document describes the role of our Local Organisers.
-It also provides some examples of the events and activities organised by them. "
+It also provides some examples of the events and activities organised by them."
 date: 2022-03-11
 author: "Civil Service LGBT+ Network"
 # category:
 # -
 # image: ""
-permalink: /publication/local-organiser-role-description
 permalink: /publication/local-organiser-role-description
 # redirect_from:
 # -